Overview of .NET

 - Creating your own Generics

-- Generic constraints
+- Generic Constraints

 want our programs to handle this behavior in a user-friendly way.
 With

 - Exceptions in .NET

-- The try-catch-when-finally keywords
+- The try-catch-when-finally Keywords

-- Creating custom Exceptions
+- Creating Custom Exceptions

 Events are based on delegates, allowing your application to react to

 - Creating Events